sing-fung/blog-posts/README.md

 ## Caching

-Posts would be saved into MongoDB every time the program needs to call the API to fetch posts.
+Posts would be saved into MongoDB every time the program needs to call the Hatchways API.
 Therefore, next time the program meets a tag that has been queried, it will fetch data from MongoDB directly.